onflow/cadence/docs/language.md

 // Declare a function which accepts a resource.
 //
-// The parameter has a resource type, so the type name must be prefixed with `@`.
+// The parameter has a resource type, so the type annotation must be prefixed with `@`.
 //
 pub fun use(resource: @SomeResource) {
     // ...